Fabrizio is hooked on paper crafting and makes his own greeting cards. He enjoys sharing craft tips, especially with beginners.

 - You can also play with the saturation setting to give your cards' pictures 'more colour'.

-3. Finally You Need a White Box (Also Called Lightbox)
+3. Get a White Box (Also Called Lightbox)

 - I was lucky enough I found one in my local Maplin (computer and electronics retailer in the UK) but you can make your own with a fairly deep box.